NathinR/RANK-OF-A-MATRIX/README.md

 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner
 ## Algorithm:
 ### Step 1:
-import number python as np
+import the math module as np
 ### Step 2:
-give the values
+store the array in variable A
-### Step 3: Using the np.linalg.matrix_rank(), we can find the rank of the given matrix.
+### Step 3:
+Using the np.linalg.matrix_rank(), we can find the rank of the given matrix.
 ### Step 4:
-print the given program
+substitute the matrix for rank using module function
 ## Program:

 #Program to find the rank of a matrix.

 #Developed by: NATHIN R

 #RegisterNumber:22008510

-import numpy as np A=np.array([[5,-3,-10],[2,2,-3],[-3,-1,5]]) rank=np.linalg.matrix_rank(A)
+import numpy as np

+A=np.array([[5,-3,-10],[2,2,-3],[-3,-1,5]])

+rank=np.linalg.matrix_rank(A)

 print(rank)

 ## Output:
 ![Output!](/rankofmatrix.png)
 ## Result: